top of page

 Representing Trafford

-I chair our Transport and Housing Working Groups and I am a member of the Steering Group representing Trafford.
+I chair our Housing and Neighbourhoods Working Group and I am a member of the Steering Group representing Trafford.
 I joined GMOPN because I was interested in devolution and wanted Trafford to build on what Manchester had done promoting Older People.
 I have enjoyed working with very different people from all over Greater Manchester and feel we are really beginning to make progress.
 My background is media, working in newspapers and broadcasting and I am involved nationally in the civic society movement and in community transport.

 favicon.png